 This picture68 was taken on that date.

-Without going into the horrific design of this sleeve, which doesn’t fit any of the design practices used by RCA in that era or any era the facts are in the dates.
-A sleeve printed on December 2, 1955 using a photo taken of Colonel Parker, Eddy Arnold, Elvis and Steve Sholes taken on December 1, 1955.
-There is a wrap-around bulletin with a November 28, 1955 date.
-It would have been a monumental task to develop the film copy the bulletin and provide this material to a designer to design a sleeve with this material.
-Then go through an approval process.
-Take it the printers.
-Create the plates to print and print.
-None of that logic matters when you take into consideration the most glaring problem with this sleeve; the photo of Elvis Presley that was taken nearly five months later on April 21, 1956.
+Without going into the horrific design of this sleeve, which doesn’t fit any of the design practices used by RCA in that era or any era, the facts are in the dates.
+The sleeve was printed on December 2, 1955, using a photo taken of Colonel Parker, Eddy Arnold, Elvis, and Steve Sholes on December 1, 1955.
+There’s also a wrap-around bulletin with a November 28, 1955, date.
+It would have been a monumental task to develop the film, copy the bulletin, and provide the material to a designer to create the sleeve.
+Then, the process would have required approval, printing, creating plates, and more.
+None of that matters, however, when you take into consideration the most glaring problem with this sleeve: the photo of Elvis Presley that was taken nearly five months later, on April 21, 1956.